schuchard/kevinschuchard.com-2023/src/pages/blog/2018-10-22-angular-cli-prompts.md

 npm i -g @angular/cli
 ```

 Once the schematics you use begin leveraging this feature, you’ll see any new prompts your schematic has enabled.
-There are three new prompts.
+There are three new prompts types.

 **confirmation** - A yes or no question; ideal for boolean options